Tired of Expensive Wi-Fi? Here Are 8 Ways to Save Money on Your Internet Bill

 8. Bundle your internet service

-If you’re already signed up for cable TV, if you’re in the market for a new phone plan, or if for some reason you still use a landline phone, ask your internet provider to shave some bucks off your bill for a Double or Triple Play package.
-Cable companies especially seem to have an endless assortment of bonus offers up their sleeves, letting you save money on cable and Wi-Fi.
+Cable companies especially have offered up a ton of great mobile and internet bundles lately, while Verizon and T-Mobile both have deals when you combine a phone plan with 5G home internet.
+If you’re already signed up for cable TV, if you’re in the market for a new mobile phone plan, or if for some reason you still use a landline phone, ask for ways your internet provider to shave some bucks off your bill with a bundle package.

 You can also save by cutting out services you don’t need—including cable or satellite TV if you’re a cord-cutter who’d rather watch streaming services.
 If you’re not using it, don’t pay for it.